daronphang/programming-resources/architectures/API/REST/contraints.md

 - Individual resources are identified in requests (resource-based)
 - Resources are manipulated through representations
 - Messages are self-descriptive and sufficient for the server to process the request
-- Includes HATEOAS for each response so taht clients can discover other resources easily
+- Includes HATEOAS for each response so that clients can discover other resources easily

 ### Layered System